 The prescribed course of study leading to the degree of Master of Theology (Th.M.) requires four years or eight semesters of resident work.
 Candidates in the four-year course shall have completed all required courses totaling a minimum of 130 hours with a minimum grade point average of 1.5, and shall have completed in every respect the requirements pertaining to the thesis along with any extra requirements that might have been assigned.
-Included in the total are 110 semester hours of prescribed studies, and 20 semester hours of electives.
 All fourth-year courses, required and elective, shall be on graduate school level in so far as is practicable.